 Donations for the project and requests for information can to sent to firstname.lastname@example.org. or NNYSARDARJPP, PO Box 245, Depauville, NY 13632.
 If a Patriot ancestor of yours is buried in Jefferson or St. Lawrence county, a special marking ceremony may be arranged.
 If your donation is for a specific Patriot, please give his name and burial place so research may be done.
 A minimum $10 donation would be required.
 All checks should be made out to Thousand Islands Chapter, SAR.
 We will distribute the money as required.

 Marking updates should be emailed to me at email@example.com.
-Please include; your contact information, Chapter name, Patriot name, name and location of cemetery, photo of marked stone and any text/comments you wish included.
+Please include; your contact information, Chapter name, Patriot name, name and location of cemetery, photo of marked stone, GPS coordinates and a brief, sourced bio .